magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 Whether we are undertaking vipassanā meditation or samatha meditation, just this is what it’s really about.
 But these days, it seems to me that when Buddhists talk about these things according to the traditional explanations, it becomes vague and mixed up.
-But the truth () isn’t vague or mixed up.
+But the truth (*saccadhamma*) isn’t vague or mixed up.
 It remains as it is.

 So I feel it’s better to seek out the source, looking at the way things originate in the mind.
 There’s not a lot to this.